The Deep Red Problem When Every Brand Chases the Same Differentiator

 The deep red problem in practice

-Deep red is what happens when every brand piles into the same promise until the promise becomes invisible.
-Quality.
-Sustainability.
-Speed.
-Convenience.
-Expertise.
 These are all useful words, and that is exactly the problem.
-When the entire category uses the same promise, the promise stops doing work.
+When an entire category leans on the same promise, it stops doing any real work.
 It becomes background noise, the kind of language people skim past because they have seen it on ten other sites, in twenty other ads, and in every founder interview that sounds rehearsed.

 What senior ecommerce teams mistake for differentiation